rufaromugabe/spotfi/docs/OPENWRT-SETUP.md

 # Expected output:
 # eth0: WAN (bridged) - has IP from your router
 # eth1: LAN (internal) - no IP yet
-# br-lan: LAN bridge - used by CoovaChilli in VM
+# br-lan: LAN bridge - used by uspot in VM
 ```

 ### Common Issues and Solutions